kaisdukes/health-tracker/docs/2023-jan-workout.md

 ## Differences from my current routine

 So what's different from what I'm currently doing?
 Two main differences.
 Firstly, more rest days.
 I'm getting three days a week rest in the new plan instead of only two days rest.
 Secondly, I'm going to start doing core exercises (ab workouts) and more variety on shoulders.
 Sure, my current 22% body fat is covering my abs right now with a fat stomach, but I still want to start abs work right now so when I finally burn that fat, I have some abs to show underneath.
-Plus the new plan still hits chest twice a week, which is great news.
+Plus the new plan still does chest and pull-ups twice a week, which is great news.

 ## How many sets per muscle group?